shinobi23/c-clock-linux/README.md

 # c-clock-linux
 structure programming, clock implementation using C

-clock, it provides the user a terminal clock by running a command from shell.
+c-clock provides the user a terminal clock by running a command from shell.